-Manually Insert a Song Available on the Forum
+Insert Manually a Song Available on the Forum

-In this tutorial, we'll be using FF3us to import a song that is already in the FF6 music format.
-You do not need musical knowledge to complete the following steps.
-The only thing that will help is being familiar with the hexadecimal system, offsets, the difference between an absolute and HiROM offset, and hex editors.
+In this tutorial we'll be importing in FF3us a song that is already in FF6 music format.
+There is no need for musical knowledge to be able to complete the following steps.
+The only things that will help is being familiar with the hexadecimal system as well as some basic ROM hacking knowledge like what is an offset, the difference between an absolute and HiROM offset and how to use an hex editor.